• Historic photos of the Spring Street and Randall Street Pools, East Point, GA. Courtesy East Point Historical Society

 By Hannah Palmer

 During the summer of 2023, Flux Projects will present Ghost Pools, a multi-media installation by Hannah Palmer that explores Atlanta’s history with public swimming by creating temporary memorials to two pools in East Point that became a battleground over integration and were eventually abandoned.
-One was restricted to white residents (now a lawn beside the East Point Historical Society) while the other was in East Point’s segregated Black neighborhood (today an overflow parking lot for the John D. Milner Athletic Complex).
-At both sites a memorial will be installed from Memorial Day through Labor Day.
+Of the two pools, one was restricted to white residents while the other was in East Point’s segregated Black neighborhood.
+Today the two sites are a lawn beside the East Point Historical Society and an overflow parking lot for the John D. Milner Athletic Complex.

 Once loud with laughter, shouts, and splashing, what if these sites could talk?
 And can East Point reclaim and reactivate these formerly segregated spaces in a way that acknowledges the past, while looking towards the future?

-Palmer will collaborate with visual, sound, and performance artists to transform the former pool sites into an inviting space for the community to explore and reflect on this complicated, often painful history.
+Collaborating with visual, sound, and performance artists, Palmer will transform the former pool sites into an inviting space to explore and reflect on this complicated, often painful history.

-Photos: Spring Street Pool (left) and Randall Street Pool (right), courtesy of the East Point Historical Society
+Photos: Spring Avenue Pool (left) and Randall Street Pool (right), courtesy of the East Point Historical Society

 FLOW